 In order to ensure that the provision that is in place is effective and is meeting the needs of our pupils fully, the SENCO holds review meetings with each class teacher every term.
 These meetings are in addition to the informal discussions that may take place.
 The SENCO also holds regular meetings with the support staff team to ensure that the needs of the children in each Provision Map group are being met and the focus of each group remains appropriate.
 Changes are made to these groups as necessary, for example children may be added to a group if they are experiencing difficulties or they may be removed from a group if the focus is no longer appropriate and alternative support may be provided.

-SEN support plan outcomes are evaluated and reviewed with parents and carers and other professionals at least every six months.
+SEN support plan outcomes are evaluated and reviewed with parents and carers and other professionals at least once a term.